Healthy habits for the holidays

 5. Set a short-term goal

-You should plan your workouts for the mornings during the holiday season, so you aren't distracted later on by parties, events, or other holiday activities.
-This will set you up for success.
+You should consider planning your workouts for the mornings during the holiday season so you aren't distracted later on by parties, events, or other holiday activities.
+This will give you consistency and allow you to create an exercise routine.

 7. Get creative

 During the holidays, get creative with exercise and opt for fun ways to get your cardio in.
-This could involve taking new fitness classes and walking around the neighborhood with friends and family.
+This could involve taking new fitness classes either online or in-person and walking around the neighborhood with friends and family.

 Remember that no one's perfect

-Getting and staying in shape during the holidays can be incredibly challenging.
-If you end up overindulging in a single day or skip some workouts, don't sweat it too much.
-The reality is that one day won't make or break your health and fitness plan.
-Just get back on the wagon, and don't let your one day of slipping up turn into a habit.
+Maintaining a health and fitness routine during the holidays can be challenging.
+If you end up skipping some workouts or forgetting to sneak in some nutritious meals, don't sweat it too much.
+The reality is that one day won't make or break your goals.
+Just get back on the wagon, and just don't let your one day of slipping up turn into a habit.

 - "8 Secrets to Staying Fit During the Holidays," US News and World Report, November 20, 2015.